 A quick note: Taxes can be complicated, and everyone’s financial situation is different.
-It’s always a good idea to reach out to a tax professional for help if you have specific questions about your tax liability, filing requirements and any applicable deadlines.
+It’s always a good idea to reach out to a tax professional for help if you have specific questions about your tax liability, filing requirements, and any applicable deadlines.

-If you have a traditional IRA, you can make contributions for the 2023 tax year up until April 15, 2024.
-As a reminder: For the 2023 tax year, the maximum annual IRA contribution limit is $6,500 (or $7,500 if you’re age 50 or older).
+If you have a traditional IRA, you can make contributions for the 2024 tax year up until April 15, 2025.
+As a reminder: For the 2024 tax year, the maximum annual IRA contribution limit is $7,000 (or $8,000 if you’re age 50 or older).
 Keep in mind that this is the total amount of contributions you can make to all of your traditional IRAs and Roth IRAs.

-Contributions to a traditional IRA may be tax-deductible up to a certain dollar amount if you’re eligible to claim the deduction, which could help you lower your overall taxable income.
+So if you haven’t reached the limit yet, think about maximizing your contribution if you can.
+Why?
+Contributions to a traditional IRA may be tax-deductible up to a certain dollar amount if you’re eligible to claim the deduction, which could help lower your overall taxable income.

 Your ability to deduct your traditional IRA contributions depends on several factors such as your income, filing status, and whether you’re covered by a workplace retirement plan.
 Visit this IRS webpage for more information about deduction limits.